You can't afford to top up your prepayment meter

 Your supplier might add the temporary credit to your meter automatically - if they don’t, you should ask for it as soon as you can.
 You can check your supplier’s website to find out how to get temporary credit.

-If you need extra temporary credit, you should explain your situation to your supplier.
-They might give you extra temporary credit if they think you’re ‘vulnerable’ - for example, if you’re:
+Explain your situation to your supplier.
+They might give you extra temporary credit if they agree you're ‘vulnerable’ - for example, if you:

-You’ll have to pay any extra temporary credit you get back - you can agree how to pay it back with your supplier.
-To get extra temporary credit, you should tell your supplier if:
+You’ll have to pay back any extra temporary credit you get.
+You can agree how to pay it back with your supplier.

 Paying back money you owe to your supplier